chaiabillan/chaia-billan-capstone-client/README.md

 - information about what traditional dishes from a certain cuisine would be suitable to order at a restaurant
     - For example, if you’re allergic to soy and want to eat at a Chinese restaurant, it will spotlight Chinese dishes and ingredients that typically contain soy sauce.
 If you’re allergic to dairy and plan to dine out at an Italian eatery, it’ll flag ingredients and dishes containing cheese.

+- As a user, I want to learn about what scenario kits are and when to use them